cassidydunn/Portfolio_Website/README.md

 # Welcome to my Portfolio!

-A Bit About Me:
+## A Bit About Me:
 - Bachelor's Degree in Business Data Science and Minor in Data Analytics
 - Master's Degree in Business Administration
 - Certificate in Data Analytics
-- 2.5 years of experience data through various companies and projects
+- 2.5 years of experience with data through various companies and projects
 - Currently looking for a data science position or data analyst role
 - Very eager to learn and help make a difference in a company
 - Strong Leadership Skills